 Disabled dependants require greater care, for which you should make provision in your will.
 A testamentary trust is an ideal vehicle for this.
 Independant trustees, who will administer the disabled person's inheritance in trust, will be able to meet this need.
 It is also important to determine in the will who would inherit the balance of the trust assets at the death of the disabled dependant.

 Where the possibility exists that estate duty may be payable at your death, it is important to do proper estate planning.
 Firstly make sure that you lessen the tax through proper planning of your estate.
 Ensure that there is sufficient cash to pay this tax; otherwise it may lead to the forced sale of estate assets if the cash shortfall cannot voluntarily be paid or taken over by the beneficiaries.
 The same principle would apply if there is Capital Gains Tax to be paid.

-In cases where you live together with another person, both parties frequently contribute to the household (as with a marriage) and collection of assets without registering any assets on both parties' names or fully accounting for assets.
-The identification of assets therefore is very important.
+In cases where you live with another person, both parties frequently contribute to the household (as with a marriage) and collection of assets without registering any assets on both parties' names or fully accounting for assets.
+The identification of assets is therefore is very important.

 To avoid friction and fighting among heirs, it is advisable and practical that you and the person you are living with decide together how your assets will be inherited.
 This doesn't necessarily mean that you have to have a joint will, but for each to at least have their own valid will is essential.

 Should you have offshore assets when you die, you'll also have a foreign estate that will have to be administered.
 Each country has its own legislation dealing with inheritance and the signing of wills.
 Your South African will won't necessarily meet with the legal requirements (or language) of the country where your assets are.
 That might mean that your foreign assets won't be inheritable in terms of your only will.